Technigo/project-happy-thoughts-api/README.md

 ## The problem

 The API is created using **Express** and consists of a **MongoDB** stored in Atlas.
 The API has been deployed to Heroku.
 I implemented a new feature which wasn't available in the original API.
 I decided to add a "username" field to the POST request and implemented it in the Frontend.
 All endpoints return an error message which contains information about the error.

+If I had mroe time I would like to implement pagination on Backend and Frontend to enable the user to click through the pages of thoughts.

 ## Endpoints